Battle of Cable Street: The BUF in East London, 1934–1936

+Social cohesion was damaged by the arrival and activities of the BUF, with Jews being frequently insulted, intimidated and assaulted.

+Mosley did have a measure of success, because whereas before his activities, relationships throughout the whole district were very easy, we took Jewish differences for granted and they took our differences for granted.

+After Mosley one became very conscious one was speaking to a Jew; that the Jews were, very naturally, on the outlook for signs of disapproval, of antisemitism, wherever they could see them, and detected them even in the minds of their most ardent well-wishers, it became not quite a normal relationship.
+That was what Mosley did.

+— Edith Ramsay, educator and community worker.

+While the BUF is best remembered for its antisemitism, many working-class people were attracted by its rejection of laissez faire liberal economics, some of Catholic background would join in response to the mass murder of priests, nuns and other clergy by the leftist Republican government in Spain.
+Some women, including prominent former suffragettes were attracted by their policies around improved employment protection, and other rights for women – and many others, especially women, by Mosley's policy of preserving peace by avoiding war with Germany and its allies.
+Members would speak of the sense of belonging and purpose that being in the BUF gave them.

+Prelude

 BUF announce march

 On 26 September 1936, the British Union of Fascists (BUF) advertised a march to take place the following weekend, on Sunday 4 October, the fourth anniversary of their organisation.
 Thousands of BUF followers, dressed in their Blackshirt uniform, were to march through the heart of the East End.
 The BUF had been founded in Chelsea and was headquartered in Westminster, so the decision to celebrate their anniversary with a march in East London, an area that then had a large Jewish population, rather than at their West London HQ was seen as an intentional provocation.

 The BUF planned to march from Tower Hill and divide into four columns, each heading for one of four open-air public meetings where Mosley and other speakers would address gatherings of BUF supporters.
 The meetings were to be at Limehouse, Bow, Bethnal Green and Hoxton.